Carbon Reduction Measures

 Hardscape specification

-The specification of the pervious and impervious surfaces on the building site (outside the building envelope.
+All site area not designated as planted is assumed to be hardscaped.
+The specification of the pervious and impervious surfaces on the building site (outside the building enclosure.
 These specification levels do not describe specific materials or assemblies.
 Instead, they approximate the 80th, 50th, and 20th percentile of the distribution of all hardscape assemblies based on a set of standard details.

 The length of time over which a majority of the site's hardscape will be replaced.